rcparent17/TuringSim/README.md

 * 9/28/2020
     * Began development
     * Added `Makefile`, running `make` will compile the source code with all of the proper flags
+    * Added initial header file structures/constants, may be redesigned in the future